Rv-scoding/Progress-Report/status.md

 #### What have you done for your project so far?

-So far i've created 2 weapons, a baseball bat and a metal baseball bat.
-Three tools, a stone pickaxe, a stone axe, and a stone pickaxe axe.
-Finally 1 new matterial condensed gel which I made drop from KingSlime.
+So far i've created 2 weapons, a Baseball Bat and a Metal Baseball Bat.
+Three tools, a Stone Pickaxe, a Stone Axe, and a Stone Pickaxe Axe.
+Finally 1 new material, "Condensed Gel" which I made drop from KingSlime.

 #### What have you not done for your project yet?

 Create more items, armor, tools.
-I also need to make items from the condensed gel.
-I am planning on making my own projectile for a condensed gel sword.
+I also need to make items from the Condensed Gel.
+I am planning on making my own projectile for a Condensed Gel Sword.

 #### What problems, if any, have you encountered?

 I havent encountered any major problems so far but I might run into problems making the custom projcttile.
-I did find it a little difficult to figure out how to add condensed gel to the KingSlime loot bag.
+I did find it a little difficult to figure out how to add Gondensed Gel to the KingSlime loot bag.